mirkobunse/MetaConfigurations.jl/README.md

     beta: 97.5%
 ```

-MetaConfigurations.jl can derive these combinations from a more abstract and comprehensive representation, a meta-configuration:
+MetaConfigurations.jl can derive these combinations from a more abstract and comprehensive representation, which we call a meta-configuration:

 ```
 experiments: